-More than likely you won’t have a walk through sanding machine lying dormant in your garage, so a visit to your local tool and equipment hire specialist to rent a machine is next on the to-do list.
+More than likely you won’t have a walk-through sanding machine lying dormant in your garage, so a visit to your local tool and equipment hire specialist to rent a machine is next on the to-do list.
 Before signing on the dotted line and taking the machine away make a careful inspection of the drum or belt sander you will be using on your floor.
-Give yourself best chance of success by using a machine that looks to be properly maintained, with no worn out parts and which comes with a full set of instructions.
+Give yourself the best chance of success by using a machine that looks to be properly maintained, with no worn-out parts, and which comes with a full set of instructions.
 Have a look at the wheels and make sure they are not loose or uneven and that the on/off switch operates correctly.
 If this is not the case then take your business to another hire shop.

 packed into the nooks and crevices of the machine.

 It may be that your floor requires only two sandings, but the job should never be rushed so allow yourself plenty of extra time to finish it properly.

 When you are ready to start move the machine slowly but steadily lengthwise along the planks from end to end of the room.
 The bulk of the machine means you will have to turn before reaching the wall which will leave approximately six feet of unsanded perimeter space which you will finish with a hand-held sander when the main sanding is finished.